Edifier P17 Review – Bookshelf Speaker

 - Bass extension roll off at 55Hz

-Hopefully you enjoyed this Edifier P17 review and have an idea of whether or not this is the right speaker for you.
-I personally thought it performed well, and found that it looked pretty incredible too.
+Hopefully you enjoyed this Edifier P17 passive bookshelf speakers review and now have a better idea of whether or not this is the right speaker for you.